-- Proposal No. 1 requests the election to our Board of the five nominees named in this Proxy Statement. - Proposal No. 2 requests the ratification of the selection of Crowe LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2023. - Proposal No. 3 requests that stockholders vote, on an advisory basis, to approve the compensation of our Named Executive Officers, as disclosed in this Proxy Statement.
+- Proposal No. 1 requests the election to our Board of the five nominees named in this Proxy Statement. - Proposal No. 2 requests the ratification of the selection of Crowe LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2024. - Proposal No. 3 requests that stockholders vote, on an advisory basis, to approve the compensation of our Named Executive Officers, as disclosed in this Proxy Statement. - Proposal No. 4 requests that stockholders approve the issuance of shares of common stock upon the conversion of the Company's Series B Preferred Stock.